Seed Distribution and Collection

-Seed should be collected cleaned, dry, free of chaff and clearly labelled with printed names It is also important to ensure that seeds are contained in completely sealed packets.
-It would greatly help if a typed list could be sent with the consignment, or a copy emailed to Pat Huff and George Battle
+Seed should be collected cleaned, dry, free of chaff and clearly labelled with printed names.
+It is also important to ensure that seeds are contained in completely sealed packets.
+It would greatly help if a typed list could be sent with the consignment, and/or a copy emailed to Pat Huff and George Battle.

-They should be sent by post to arrive by 1ST December to:
+They should be sent by post to arrive by 1ST December each year to:

 Non donors may order to a maximum of 30 seed packets.

-The seed list is available in digital form as a PDF file as well as the conventional printed version.
-It contains full instructions for ordering and purchase of seed.
+The seed list will be available in digital form as a PDF file as well as the printed version.
+It will contain full instructions for ordering and purchase of seed.
 Those without internet access will receive a printed copy.

-Seed orders will be accepted by e-mail but it is emphasised that every effort will be made to ensure those unable to use e-mail will not be put at any disadvantage.
+Seed orders will be accepted by e-mail but it is emphasised that every effort will be made to ensure those unable to use e-mail will not be put at a disadvantage.

-Seed contributors may opt for a printed copy of the list but other members requiring a copy should send a request together with a first-class stamp to
+Seed contributors in the UK may opt for a printed list but other members requiring a copy should send a request together with a first-class stamp to George Battle,

-or send an e-mail request for a digital version. firstname.lastname@example.org
+or send an e-mail request for a digital version to firstname.lastname@example.org